denoland/sui/README.md

 Note that `Macho::build` will invalidate existing code signature. on Apple sillicon, kernel refuses to run executables with bad signatures.

+#### x86_64 (Intel Mac)

+For Intel Macs, a simpler approach is used:

+1. The existing code signature is stripped using `codesign --remove-signature`
+2. Data is appended to the end of the binary with a sentinel marker.
+3. The `__LINKEDIT` segment and symbol table sizes are patched to account for the appended data.

+At runtime, the data is extracted by searching backwards from the end of the file for the sentinel marker.

+#### Code Signing

 Use `Macho::build_and_sign` to re-sign the binary with ad-hoc signature.
 See [`apple_codesign.rs`](./apple_codesign.rs) for details.
 This is similar to